elkcityhazard/andrew-mccall-hugo/content/blog/2026/05/why-sublime-text-is-worth-it-in-2026/index.md

 Additionally, newer text editors such as Zed receive funding through the normal capitalistic channels such as Series B Funding: [Zed Industries Raises $32 Million in Series B Funding to Enhance AI-Driven Code Collaboration](https://eprnews.com/zed-industries-raises-32-million-in-series-b-funding-686549/ "Zed Industries Raises $32 Million in Series B Funding to Enhance AI-Driven Code Collaboration").

 Although currently open source, because the goal of series B funding is to make profits for the investors, the trajectory of the product will likely suffer as time goes on.
-This is because the value of the product is re-oriented to be more value for stakeholders while becoming less valuable for end users.
+This is because the value of the product is re-oriented to be more valuable for stakeholders while becoming less valuable for end users.

 ## Low Update Cadence Is A Good Thing